steevanb/gitscripts/doc/gitstatus.md

 ```
 -path=A,B,%pwd%/C
     List path where gitstatus.sh will search repositories, seaprated by ","
-    You can use %pwd% to replace it by the current path (example : you are at "/home/you/dev", you call "./../gitscripts/gitstatus.sh", %pwd% = "/home/you/dev")
+    You can use %pwd% to replace it by the current path.
+    Example : you are at "/home/you/dev", you call "./../gitscripts/gitstatus.sh", %pwd% = "/home/you/dev")
     %pwd% by default (current path)

 -show-legend=[YES/no]